Special Operations¶

 ├── X @ q[0]

-└── RX((1/2)*pi) @ q[1]
+└── P((1/2)*pi) @ q[1]

-After declaration you can add it to your circuit using push()
+After declaration you can add it to your circuit using push().

 >>> c = Circuit()